stephenmt25/slowmotion/README.md

-# Set See Strength
+# SlowMotion

 A modern web application for tracking and visualizing strength training progress.

 ## Overview

-Set See Strength is a comprehensive fitness tracking application that helps users monitor their strength training journey.
+SlowMotion is a comprehensive fitness tracking application that helps users monitor their strength training journey.
 Built with modern web technologies, it provides an intuitive interface for logging workouts, analyzing progress, and achieving fitness goals.

 ## Features